house-of-enlightenment/house-of-enlightenment/lidar/readme.md

 # Lidar output format
 We will be sending the lidar information as OSC messages to the animation program.
 The messages will contain the center point of a box and its deminsions.
 This will generalize the size of a person, group of people or larger object like a car.

+An example message will look like the following: posistion, height, width
+...
+[(x,y),
+...

 # Hardware
 - Intel NUC NUC7i7BNH 16 gb ram 250 GB ssd
 - LIDAR INFO HERE!>!>!>!